 On its own, feta cheese isn't particularly spreadable.
 But mixed with Greek yogurt, the salty cheese takes on a velvety, smooth texture.
 The yogurt complements the cheese while balancing its extreme saltiness.
 The basic recipe can be fancied up with fresh herbs, like dill, mint, or oregano.

 Warm, melted Brie is fantastic on its own.
 To take it to the next level, we top the cheese with minced cranberries and a bit of jalapeño to give it a spicy-sweet kick.
-Consider this the last-minute party appetizer you make when you've just remembered people are coming over.
-This dip always impresses, and no one has to know just how easy it is to prepare.
+Consider this the last-minute appetizer you make when you decide you want a little bit of that Super Bowl party feel even if you don't have any guests coming over.

 This spin on a traditional blue cheese dip features toasted pecans, which add both crunch and a subtle sweetness to the sharp, salty cheese.
 Spread it on sandwiches, or serve it with chips and an assortment of sliced raw vegetables.

 It's a bit more time-consuming than grabbing a tub of Sabra at the supermarket, but there's no better way to get hummus with fantastic flavor and texture than by making your own.
 Cooking dried chickpeas with aromatics takes care of the superior flavor; puréeing them while they're still hot in a high-powered blender or food processor allows you to achieve an incredibly smooth consistency.
 We finish the hummus by whisking in homemade tahini sauce.
 For a variation on the theme, try Daniel's hummus masabacha, which lends a chunky texture with whole chickpeas.